SAP’s Cloud-Focused Strategy and Data Management

 SAP Document Management – Integration Option

-• Use the Repository option to store your organisation’s attachments and documentation effortlessly.
-You can manage and achieve more with simple SAP storage.
+- Use the Repository option to store your organisation’s attachments and documentation effortlessly.

-• Organise the available content in your organisation with folder and file hierarchy and status management.
-Versioning can also be quite helpful in maintaining the data flow.
+- Organise the available content with folder and file hierarchy and status management.
+Versioning can also be quite helpful in maintaining data flow.

-• It’s easy to embed in your application and, therefore, can be used in almost any document management scenario.
-Also, as it is UI5-based, it can be reused.
+- It’s easy to embed in your application and can be used in almost any document management scenario.
+Being UI5-based, it can be reused.

-• Leverage the available APIs in the structure to create a customised layer of document management.
-It can be done both on your cloud-based and on-premise environments.
+- Leverage the available APIs to create a customised layer of document management in both cloud-based and on-premise environments.

 SAP Document Management – Application Option

-On the other hand, the Application Option is a standalone yet ready-to-use application that’ll offer excellent document management capabilities for your organisation.
-While it can perform a few similar tasks as the Integration Option, it acts within the application instead of the services.
-Hence, the procedure might be a little different in this aspect.
+The Application Option is a standalone yet ready-to-use application that offers excellent document management capabilities for your organisation.
+While it performs similar tasks as the Integration Option, it acts within the application instead of the services.

-The process of doing so will include two primary use cases from the perspective of business requirements.
-Here’s what you need to know about it –
+The process of doing so includes two primary use cases from the perspective of business requirements:

 However, you first need to create your SAP BTP account and subscribe to the SAP BTP DMS from there.
-Here’s how you can do it –
+Here’s how:

-• Now, go to ‘users’ and choose the user (or yourself) you wish to grant access to DMS.
-Assign the ‘role collection’ to the ‘DNS_ADMIN’ you previously created.
+- Go to ‘users’ and choose the user (or yourself) you wish to grant access to DMS.
+Assign the ‘role collection’ to the DMS_ADMIN you previously created.

-Once you are done with it, you can access SAP BTP DMS API without any limitations.
+Once done, you can access SAP BTP DMS API without any limitations.

 Final Summary

-SAP DMS is a brand new part of SAP BTP and, therefore, can be challenging to implement in an organisational structure at the first go.
-So, if you are having trouble with anything, it’ll be best to opt for someone who’s an expert in this aspect.
+SAP DMS is a brand-new part of SAP BTP and can be challenging to implement in an organisational structure initially.
+If you are having trouble, it’s best to consult someone who’s an expert in this aspect.

 Also, before they begin working on your system, make sure to ask them about the roadmap they will be following.
 This way, you will know precisely what to expect.